- ADMISSIONS & AID

 Daily, SIT monitors ongoing and evolving risks in each country including crime, terrorism, political instability and civil unrest, natural disasters, and public health matters.
 We rely on a variety of tools and resources for identifying and assessing actual or potential risk to students and staff.
-They include: International SOS (medical and travel risk ratings); the U.S. Department of State (travel advisories); the Centers for Disease Control and Prevention (travel health notices); the Overseas Security Advisory Council – OSAC (Country Crime and Safety Reports); U.S. Embassies (in countries of operation); and the World Health Organization (WHO).
+They include: International SOS (medical and travel risk ratings); the U.S. Department of State (Travel Advisories); the Centers for Disease Control and Prevention (Travel Health Notices); the Overseas Security Advisory Council (Country Crime and Safety Reports); U.S. Embassies (in countries of operation); and the World Health Organization (WHO).

-During periods of heightened health risks such as COVID-19, SIT maintains a tracker (which was posted on the SIT website in the Advisor Portal on Thursday 4/22/2021) where specific indicators related to the virus are tracked and updated on a weekly basis.
+During periods of heightened health risks such as COVID-19, SIT maintains a tracker (which is posted on the SIT website in the Advisor Portal) where specific indicators related to the virus are tracked and updated weekly.
 Key indicators include: 1. number of new daily cases; 2. number of new cases per 100,000 people; 3. mortality rate; 4. testing positivity rate; 5.
 WHO transmission classification; 6.
 International SOS risk ratings for travel, medical, and COVID-19 impact; 7.
-DOS travel advisory level; 8.
-CDC health advisory level; and 9. vaccination rates.
+DOS Travel Advisory level; 8.
+CDC Health Advisory Level; and 9. vaccination rates.
 SIT also closely monitors actions taken by the governments in the countries where our programs operate, such as movement restrictions or quarantine requirements that would potentially impact programs.

-This holistic and comprehensive information is used to inform a detailed country Risk Assessment conducted for every location which SIT is considering for programs.
+This holistic and comprehensive information is used to inform a detailed country Risk Assessment, as well as our program-specific contingency plans, conducted for every location that SIT is considering for programs.
 Risk Assessments consider health risks, such as COVID-19, as well as a multitude of risks unrelated to health.
-The Risk Assessment for any individual SIT destination is available from SIT upon request.
+The Risk Assessment for any individual SIT program is available upon request.

-SIT maintains a Risk Committee comprised of senior level staff and chaired by the Director of Security.
-The Risk Committee uses the risk assessments to make decisions about which programs can run safely.
+SIT maintains a Risk Assessment Committee comprised of senior-level staff and chaired by the director of security.
+The committee uses the risk assessments to make decisions about which programs can run safely.

-For approved programs, the risk assessments are updated on a regular basis to ensure that significant changes to the risk landscape are factored into planning and implementation.
-We have also institutionalized an approach wherein the risk assessment committee and faculty meet prior to the start of the program to finalize the health and safety protocols, in addition to maintaining regular check-ins throughout the semester and every time a risk variable goes up to ensure the program is well-supported.
+Risk Assessments for approved programs are updated on a regular basis to ensure that significant changes to the risk landscape are factored into planning and implementation.
+We have also institutionalized an approach wherein the Risk Assessment Committee and faculty meet prior to the start of the program to finalize the health and safety protocols, in addition to maintaining regular check-ins throughout the semester and any time a risk variable increases, so that we can ensure the program is well supported.

-If SIT determines that a program cannot run (due to COVID-19 or any other reason), affected students and their home institutions will be notified as soon as we can to allow students to make alternative arrangements.
-Such announcements are generally made about 1-3 months before the start of a program.
+If SIT determines that a program cannot run (due to COVID-19 or any other reason), affected students and their home institutions will be notified as soon as possible to allow students to make alternative arrangements.
+Such announcements are generally made approximately one to three months before the start of a program.
 Where possible, and with the approval of students’ home institutions, affected students will be given the opportunity to transfer their enrollment to another active SIT program that aligns with their academic interests.

 Risk Management Plans

-When it is determined that it is safe for a program to run, the Risk Assessment is used to develop a detailed Risk Management Plan.
+When it is determined that it is safe for a program to run, we utilize our Risk Assessment to develop a detailed Risk Management Plan.
 These plans include standard SIT protocols as well as customized risk mitigation measures based on the specific risks identified in the assessment process.
-The Risk Management Plan for any individual destination is also available upon request from SIT.
+The Risk Management Plan for any individual SIT program is available upon request.

-We are adopting this policy to safeguard the health of our students, our faculty and staff and their families, partners, homestay families, and the community at large from COVID-19.
-We also anticipate that this approach will allow us to deliver the full SIT academic and cultural immersive experience, including homestay, as soon as possible within the specific country context.
+We have adopted this policy to safeguard the health of our students, our faculty and staff and their families, partners, homestay families, and the community at large from COVID-19.
+We also anticipate that this approach will better allow us to deliver the immersive academic and cultural experience students expect from SIT.